Trio (Trio album): Album cover design

-In line with their musically minimal concept the cover of the album Trio was also kept as simple as possible.
+In line with their musically minimal concept, the cover of the album Trio was also kept as simple as possible.
 The white background cover is mainly covered with black items.

 The band name, the logo and their private address and telephone number were printed in black on a white background.
 The image is an enlarged print of an address stamp of the band, containing a misspelled street name (the correct street name being "Regenter Str.").
 On the back of the album there is a list of the songs handwritten by Remmler himself.
 Information regarding the music, the identity of the musicians or the production teams is not included on the cover.

 The song lyrics are printed in black and white on the inner-sleeve of the vinyl.
 The cover layout has also been minimised with the lack of punctuation.

 The names "Remmler" and "Kralle" as composers appear only on the label of the disc, along with "Klaus Voormann" as the producer.
 Behrens, who did not take part in the composing of the songs, was not mentioned by name anywhere on the record.

-Prior to the release of the recording, some employees at the record company Phonogram Inc. were worried that, at record stores, the white cover could get dirty, but nothing was changed.
+Prior to the release of the album, some employees at the record company Phonogram Inc. were worried that, at record stores, the white cover could collect dirt and discolor over time, but the design ultimately remained unchanged.

 The first vinyl edition of the album contained a bonus single with the songs Halt mich fest ich werd verrückt and Lady-O-Lady and was limited to 6000 copies.
 On the top edge of the record cover there was a handle made out of paper.

 The CD version, which was released in 1984, largely maintained the plain cover.
 Only the track list, originally handwritten, was replaced by print.
 In contrast to the vinyl edition, names of authors and producers were left out completely on the CD.
 The information on the CD version contained: band name, private home address, phone number, list of tracks and lyrics.
 In 2003, Universal Music released a Deluxe Edition 2CD version in Europe, containing the original album remastered (with "Da da da ich lieb..." added and "Los Paul" moved down in the track list), single tracks, demos and the debut 10" EP.

 Including their private phone number inevitably led to a large number of calls to their house in Großenkneten, which they most likely intended.
 For this reason, they installed an answering machine and regularly each band member recorded a new voice mail.
 Also, using their private home address led to countless visitors that made it almost impossible for them to focus on making music.
 In 1984, Remmler and Behrens moved out of their house in Großenkneten and finally in 1989 the last band member, Krawinkel, left.